wg-osr/walkerga.github.io/monsters/abhir.md

 **Attacks:** Each round, the abhir can perform two of these actions:

-<ins>Cleave.</ins> The abhir makesa a melee attack against two adjacent targets.
+<ins>Cleave.</ins> The abhir makes a a melee attack against two adjacent targets.

 <ins>Rise and Dive.</ins> The abhir rises on its tail, dives to a nearby point and makes a melee attack.
 On a hit, the target drops what it holds.